 She explained that when working from home, Medical Transcriptionists must be very disciplined and self-motivated when producing transcriptions.
 Adams said oftentimes, things to be done around the house can be a distraction, but Transcriptionists need to stay focused on their day-to-day tasks.

 “I tend to work regular business hours, and then sometimes extra,” Adams said.
-“Working from home provides much flexibility, but when you have a flexible schedule that means sometimes you have to work the nightshift.
+“Working from home provides much flexibility, but when you have a flexible schedule that means sometimes you have to work the night shift.
 Sometimes you work into the wee hours of the morning to get your work turned in within the 24 hour turnaround window.”

-From 2016 to 2026, employment of Medical Transcriptionists is projected to decline 3 percent due to advanced software and the resulting ability to establish transcriptions almost immediately.
+Over the next decade, employment of Medical Transcriptionists is projected to decline 3 percent due to advanced software and the resulting ability to establish transcriptions almost immediately.
 However, today the majority of Medical Transcriptionists are employed either by state, local and private hospitals or by administrative and support services.
 However, the offices of Physicians and medical and diagnostic laboratories also hire these professionals, and some choose to be self-employed.
 The top employing state for Health Documentation Specialists is Florida, followed by Texas, California, Pennsylvania and New York.

 “I would definitely recommend that professionals seeking employment ask every Physician they currently visit if they could dictate for them,” Adams suggested.
 “You can find position listings for in-house medical transcription careers on career board websites, and can also list yourself on LinkedIn as a subcontracted Medical Transcriptionist.
-That is where I look if I need to hire more transcriptionists who work from home.”
+That is where I look if I need to hire more Transcriptionists who work from home.”

-As of 2016, the median annual wage for Health Documentation Specialists was $35,720.
+The median annual wage for Health Documentation Specialists was $35,720.
 While the lowest 10 percent of professionals within this occupation earned less than $22,330, the highest 10 percent were recorded to have earned more than $51,640.
 Additionally, the highest paying employers of Medical Transcriptionists are medical and diagnostic laboratories, local, state and private hospitals, the offices of Physicians and administrative and support services.
 The highest paying states for Medical Transcriptionist careers are South Dakota, Idaho, North Dakota, Iowa and Florida.